 How to Manage Sciatica During Pregnancy

-Aches, pains, and overwhelming fatigue are normal aspects of a pregnancy, particularly in the third trimester, and that's hard enough to deal with.
+Aches, pains, and overwhelming fatigue are normal aspects of pregnancy, particularly in the third trimester, and that's hard enough to deal with.
 But some women have it worse.

 SYMPTOMS OF SCIATICA

-When pain becomes considerably more severe, it could be sciatica, a condition which is quite common during pregnancy.
+When pain becomes considerably more severe, it could be sciatica, a condition that is quite common during pregnancy.
 Sciatica can result in agonizing pain that is debilitating and disabling – it makes it painful to sit, stand up, get out of a car, walk, and even sleep.
-The pain worsens when coughing, sneezing, and sitting on soft surfaces or for an extended period of time.
+The pain worsens when coughing, sneezing and sitting on soft surfaces or for an extended period of time.
 Sciatic nerve pain can feel like tingling, numbness, burning, or stabbing pain, originating in the lower back and extending down to the hips, buttocks, down the backside of the legs and to the feet.
-Usually the pain is on side, which is characteristic of sciatica.
+Usually, the pain is on side, which is characteristic of sciatica.

 CAUSES AND PROGNOSIS

 During pregnancy, sciatica can be caused by different factors.
 In the third trimester, as the baby starts to move into the birth position, the uterus may be placed directly on the sciatic nerve and the resulting pressure can inflame the nerve and lead to severe symptoms.
 The sciatic nerve could also shift and get pinched because of increased pelvic pressure and the loosening of ligaments as the body prepares for childbirth.